dustinpfister/blog_posts/_posts/threejs-euler.md

 ## 1 - The Euler Class in Three.js and what to know first

 This is a post On the Euler Class in three.js, as such I trust that you have at least some background when it comes to the basics of three.js and javaScript in general.
+So if you are new to three.js you might want to start with some kind of getting started post on three.js in general as a basic starting point for the basics of setting up a scene and so forth.

 ### 1.1 - Version Numbers Matter with three.js